-To book Jean-Christophe Novelli please contact a JLA agent.
+To book Jean-Christophe Novelli please contact your JLA Agent.

 The kitchen provides the perfect environment to hone the teamwork and leadership skills required for any successful organisation.
 After welcoming participants into his own home, Jean-Christophe prepares them for an insight into the rigours of professional cooking.
 The session can either take the form of an intense ‘Hell’s Kitchen’ cook-off or a more gentle collaborative exercise.
 Once all the hard work is done the fun continues as everyone sits down to devour the fruits of their labour.